dustinhayes/JS-Unplugged/README.md

 console.log( o[s] ); // > 'value'
 ```
+As a general rule, only use `[]` notation when the value needs to be evaluated at runtime.

+##### Non-existing Properties

-Accessing non-existing properties does not throw an error.
+Accessing a non-existing property does not throw an error.
 It simply returns undefined.
 This can result in hard to find bugs.

 ```javascript
 var o = {},